Private Resort

 Private Resort was the third in a series of comic teen sex romps from producer R. Ben Efraim, each of which had the word Private in the title.
 The previous two films were Private Lessons and Private School.

 Plot

-Johnny Depp and Rob Morrow star as Jack and Ben, respectively, teen buddies on the prowl for wealthy girls at a posh Miami resort where they are weekend guests.
-Also on the prowl is The Maestro (Hector Elizondo), a skilled jewel thief pursuing the diamond necklace of society woman Amanda Rawlings (Dody Goodman).
+Johnny Depp and Rob Morrow star as Jack and Ben, respectively, college buddies at a posh Miami resort where they are weekend guests.
+The Maestro (Hector Elizondo), a jewel thief pursuing the diamond necklace of society woman Amanda Rawlings (Dody Goodman).
 When they accidentally run afoul of the Maestro, Jack and Ben suddenly have their hands full.